stevencurtis/SwiftCoding/UINavigationController/README.md

 Stack: A data structure used to store objects
 Storyboard: A way to graphically layout the UI in Xcode
 UINavigationBar: A bar containing buttons for navigating within the hierarchy of screens
-UINavigationController: A container that stores view controllers in a stack
+UINavigationController: A container that stores view controllers in a stack.

-The image at the top of the article (repeated here)
+The image at the top of the article (repeated here for ease of reading)
 ![Settings](Images/Settings.png)

 Shows the app to which this article refers.
 However, that `UINavigationController` that would embed the `UIViewController` instances isn't shown.

-Perhaps the best way to express this is to show the storyboard solution from the practical below
+Perhaps the best way to express this is to show the storyboard solution from the practical below:
 ![StoryboardSolution](Images/StoryboardSolution.png)

 We can see that the `UINavigationController` comes first, that is the `UIViewController` instances are managed by it.

-# The theory
+# The Theory
 What is happening is that a `UINavigationController` instance manages the navigation stack that can have any number of `UIViewController` instances.
 So at the bottom of the stack there is a root view controller, and pushed on top of this are any number of child view controllers.

 We can think of the topmost `UIViewController` instance as being the one that can be is viewable to the end use.

-Each time we put a new topmost `UIViewController` onto the stack, we call that **push**, each time we remove one we do so by using a **pop**
+Each time we put a new topmost `UIViewController` onto the stack, we call that **push**, each time we remove one we do so by using a **pop**.

 ![NavigationBar](Images/NavigationBar.png)

 The `UINavigationBar` is featured at the top of the navigation stack, and can be adjusted (and even hidden from view), but is commonly in use to give the user a method of moving *back* through the stack of `UIViewController` instances.

 # Create the Programmatic Version
-There are going to be two files here - the ViewController.swift (which is what we get for free when creating a project), so perhaps copy and paste the following
+There are going to be two files here - the ViewController.swift (which is what we get for free when creating a project), so perhaps copy and paste the following:

 ```swift
 import UIKit